 All proposed developments in the Mackenzie Valley go through a preliminary screening, and only a small number of them must go through an environmental assessment.
 The MVEIRB conducts these assessments which are a more thorough study to decide if the development is likely to have significant adverse impacts on the environment, or likely to cause public concern.
-If the assessment shows this to be so, the Review Board recommends to the federal Minister for Aboriginal Affairs and Northern Development one of the following: a) the project can proceed to regulatory permitting and licensing as is; b) the project can proceed to regulatory permitting and licensing provided some mitigative measures recommended by the Review Board as a result of the assessment are in place; or c) the project should be rejected.
+If the assessment shows this to be so, the Review Board recommends to the responsible Minister one of the following: a) the project can proceed to regulatory permitting and licensing as is; b) the project can proceed to regulatory permitting and licensing provided some mitigative measures recommended by the Review Board as a result of the assessment are in place; or c) the project should be rejected.
 Alternatively, the Review Board or the federal and responsible ministers may order an environmental impact review for a much more detailed review by an independent panel.